-Taking the SAT After High School - How Does it Work?
+Taking the Test After High School - How Does it Work?

-If you’ve decided to go ahead and take the test as an adult, the first thing to do is find and register with an appropriate community college.
+If you’ve decided to go ahead and take the sat test as an adult, the first thing to do is find and register with an appropriate community college or university.
 You’ll usually be able to apply online at the website of the college board or school, though some may ask you to attend in person to register.

 You’ll probably encounter a fair few questions on the application that are neither relevant nor applicable, such as information related to your parents.
 If in doubt, check with the admissions team at the school, or get the help you require to apply online.

-When the time comes to take the test, you’ll sit the exam just like all other high school students taking it that year.
+When the moment comes for you to register for the sat and to take the test, you’ll sit the exam just like all other high school students getting it that year.
 The test will usually take place at a high school where you’ll sit alongside high school students, though it may be organized at a community college in your area.
 There are also some universities that organize SAT testing specifically for ‘mature’ students.